Healthplan Spain

 Permits and Authorisations

-If you suspect construction work is being carried out without proper authorisation, you can request verification from your local town hall’s Urban Planning or Environmental Department (Departamento de Medio Ambiente).
+If you suspect work is being carried out without proper authorisation, you can request verification from your local Urban Planning or Environmental Department.
+Construction undertaken without a licence may be fined or halted immediately.

 Noise Monitoring and Evidence Collection

 Noise pollution cases rely on clear, verifiable evidence.
 Keep a detailed record of when the noise occurs, how long it lasts, and how it affects you.
-Many residents use mobile apps such as Decibel X or Sound Meter to record approximate decibel levels.
-While these readings aren’t legally binding, they help authorities understand the extent of the problem.
+Mobile apps such as Decibel X or Sound Meter can provide approximate readings helpful for initial complaints.

-If you want official measurements, you can request a formal inspection by the town hall’s environmental technicians.
-They will use calibrated sound meters and issue an official report (acta de medición sonora), which serves as admissible evidence in administrative or judicial proceedings.
+If you need admissible evidence, request a formal inspection.
+Town hall technicians use calibrated sound meters and issue an official report (acta de medición sonora), which is valid in administrative or judicial proceedings.

 Mediation and Community Involvement

 Before escalating the matter, try informal mediation.
 Speak to the building’s site manager or your neighbour if it’s a private renovation.
-Many issues are resolved by agreeing on quieter work times or scheduling breaks during sensitive hours.
+Many issues are resolved simply by agreeing on quieter times or scheduling pauses during sensitive hours.

 If that fails, contact your community of owners (comunidad de propietarios).
-The president or administrator can represent residents collectively when submitting a complaint to the town hall, which often carries more weight than an individual grievance.
+The president or administrator can file a collective complaint, which is often taken more seriously by the town hall.

 Filing a Noise Complaint (Denuncia)

-If noise continues despite warnings, the next step is to file a formal denuncia (complaint).
-You can do this in writing at your local ayuntamiento or directly at a police station.
-Increasingly, many municipalities now allow online complaints through their Sede Electrónica (digital citizen portal).
+If noise continues despite warnings, the next step is to file a formal denuncia.
+You can do this at your local ayuntamiento, a police station, or through your municipality’s Sede Electrónica.

 • Full address of the property causing the noise.